 Quake that Rocked the Midwest has been scheduled for the Martin Luther King Jr. holiday weekend in January 13-16, 2023.
-It will be held at Evanston Friends Meeting.
-More information will be provided in the coming weeks.
+It is expected to be held at Evanston Friends Meeting.
+More information will be provided in the coming weeks once we have finalized the approval process with Evanston.
+Rose also anticipates having a spring "tremor" that will include junior high school friends.
+YO ask you to forward her information on any high school or junior high school or their parents who might be interested in hearing more.

-For any inquiries, please contact Liam Gardner or Michael Dennis at mdennis © chestnut.org or via the contact form on the ILYM website.
+For any inquiries, please contact Liam Gardner at liamcgardner © gmail.com; Rose (Dennis) Johnson's at rose.ijohnson © yahoo.com or 309-532-2237 or Michael Dennis at mdennis © chestnut.org or via the contact form on the ILYM website.